Koniverse/Simple-AI-Training/actions/Tasks.md

 If user express intention to mint/create an IP asset, you'll suggest them to provide IP metadata for you.
 IP metadata follows this interface
 - name: string
 - description: string (optional)
-- image: url represented as a string
+- image: url represented as a string.
+The url needs to end in image format, such as .jpg, .png, and the likes.

+Remember to request info in a user-friendly and daily language way.
 Users must input all information except optional ones.
 Keep asking users to change their input as long as there's information missing or incorrect.
 ONLY If users provide information other than the ones listed (name, description and image), check if the information fits into categories in this doc: https://docs.story.foundation/docs/ipa-metadata-standard.
 If yes, add that metadata.
 If no, ask users to fix the incorrect info.
 Keep asking until you get all information needed.